Tejasn1620/Bike_Store_Analysis/README.md

 Next , I used Excel to create Pivot Tables and also created a Sample Dashboard.

-FInally , I created a Interactive Dashboard using Tableau.
+FInally , I created an Interactive Dashboard using Tableau.